Looking after rare lowland heath

 How it's done: clearance and cows

 The best way to manage the heath sensitively is to graze it with cattle.
-We use a herd of English Longhorn cows who chomp on the bracken, bramble and tree leaves and help to release the heather seeds with their trampling.
-By moving around they naturally create a ‘mosaic’ of different habitats across the landscape, which is ideal for wildlife.
+We use a herd of English Longhorn cows, an ancient breed, who crush the bracken, chomp on bramble and nibble leaves and grass.
+Their trampling creates bare sandy areas that bees nest in and releases heather seeds.
+By roaming around they naturally create a ‘mosaic’ of different habitats across the landscape, which is ideal for wildlife.

-We also fell encroaching trees each year from October to March, stopping in spring so as not to disturb nesting birds.
-Some of the felled wood is sold to raise money for our conservation work, some is used for events such as making bug hotels, and the rest is burnt to ensure we don’t add nutrients to this low-nutrient habitat.
+In areas where scrub and gorse start to dominate our team clear small patches each year from October to March, stopping in spring so as not to disturb nesting birds.
+Some of the felled wood is sold to raise money for our conservation work, some is used for events such as making bug hotels, and the rest is removed from the heath so that we don't add nutrients to this low-nutrient habitat.

 As well as protecting and improving the heathland we've got, we are also carrying out an ambitious restoration project on the former site of an aging conifer plantation.
 We hope this newly cleared area may provided nesting opportunities for rarities such as nightjars that have been absent from Kinver Edge for many years and it will certainly provide increased habitat for all reptile species on site.

-Under the guidance of our ecologists we regularly monitor the heathland, the restoration area and acid grassland to check the condition of the habitats and the success of our management plan.
-We are already seeing the return of key species such as heath bedstraw and wood sage to the restoration area.
+Under the guidance of our ecologists we regularly monitor the current heathland, and restoration area to check the condition of the habitats, see what plants and animals are living here, and so measure the success of our management plan.
+We are already seeing the return of key plant species such as heather, heath bedstraw and wood sage to the newly restored heathland area.
+Wildlife such as the green tiger beetle, tree pipits, green hairstreak butterflies and common lizards that live in heathland have all been spotted in the restoration area too - a fantastic result for nature.